reubenjohn/Task-Companion-Android/README.md

-Study-Timer-Android
+Task-Companion-Android
 ===================

-Helps you keep pace with your target time.
-Android release of original Windows Study Timer (https://github.com/reubenjohn/study-timer)
+Task companion accompanies you, making sure you complete your tasks on time.
+Android release of our original Windows Study Timer (https://github.com/reubenjohn/study-timer)